Props

 Displaying the Props

-- Find the component class that is going to receive that information.
+- Identify the component that will receive the information.

 Contribute to Docs